stratosphereips/StratosphereLinuxIPS/docs/feel_project.md

 some temporal aspects of the connection, are extracted from the conn.log files.
-Features relating to the TLS traffic are computed from the values contained in ssl.log files using the certificate information located in the x509.log filse.
+Features relating to the TLS traffic are computed from the values contained in ssl.log files using the certificate information located in the x509.log files.
 The complete list of features can be seen in the following Table.
 Features mentioned as not used in the table were omitted because of low variance in their values.
 Both benign and malware data were processed in this manner.
 The processed dataset without the identifying information can be found at: